Atlantic 10

 Once conference play begins, the NET does not move nearly as much as people assume.
 November and December largely determine how teams are perceived, seeded, and selected.
 This data proves it.

 What you're looking at: A comparison of Atlantic 10 team NET rankings at the end of non-conference play (late December 2025) versus where they finished the regular season (March 2026).
 The striking pattern: for the majority of teams, the non-conference record was the destination.
-Conference play provided little recovery — or amplified what was already there.
+Conference play provided little recovery, or it amplified what was already there.

 7 A10 Teams That Improved Their NET Rank in Conference Play